 Tightness in the muscles impinges upon movement, making it difficult or impossible for muscles to stretch out to their full length.
 If this tension is relieved, flexibility and range of motion can be significantly increased.

 Reduce Pain and Inflammation

 Muscle adhesions, commonly referred to as “knots” can be painful.
 These tight areas can also cause referred pain in other parts of the body, sometimes far away from the original source of trouble.
 Loosening the problem area will relieve the pain.
 While foam rolling itself can be uncomfortable or painful, this temporary pain will be worth the overall pain relief.
-By improving circulation, foam rolling can also promote better and quicker healing of injuries.
+By improving circulation, foam rolling combined with wearing graduated compression socks can also promote better and quicker healing of injuries.

 Minimize Risk of Injury

 Having tense, tight muscles isn't just uncomfortable; it can also make injuries more likely, since over-stressed muscles do not work properly.
 Since a tight, impinged muscle can't do what it is supposed to during movement, other muscles must work harder to make up for the inadequacy.
 This means that these muscles are also at risk for fatigue, stress, and injury.
 By increasing blood flow to the area targeted, foam rolling can also significantly aid in recovery.
 Proper recovery is an important part of avoiding workout-related injuries, especially after strenuous exercise.